I wrote a book for you.

 My book centers around a small, green box.

 If that sounds good to you, please stick around.
 I’m asking you to cheer me on.
 Subscribe to my free newsletter to get updates.
 Follow me on Instagram @slywriter.
 Consider eventually joining a launch team.
 This process is going to be long.
-But if I’m stubborn enough to finish my manuscript, edit the heck out of it, write a book proposal, research agents, and write personalized queries, I’ll be stubborn enough to get it published.
+But if I’m stubborn enough to survive deconstruction, relearn how to pray, write a manuscript, edit the heck out of it, write a book proposal, research agents, write personalized queries, and edit the heck out of everything all over again, I’ll be stubborn enough to get it published.

 Next steps?